Do I still need AGLedger if I already run an observability platform?

 What AGLedger is not

-Honest scope-setting before anything else.
+Honest scope-setting first.
 AGLedger does not replace any of the tools below.
-If one of these is what you need, keep using the platform that does it.
+If one of these is the thing you need, keep the platform that does it.

 Not an agent platform.
 No prompt registry, no playground, no model gateway, no orchestrator runtime.

 Not a trace replay tool.
 No span viewer, no waterfall UI, no LLM-call inspection.
-The trace IDs from your platform ride inside the signed envelope; the spans themselves stay where they have always lived.
+A trace ID from your platform can ride inside the signed envelope; the spans themselves stay where they have always lived.

 Not an eval or quality-scoring tool.
 No hallucination detection, no faithfulness scoring, no drift monitoring.
-AGLedger records what was notarized and what verdict closed it out; it does not judge how well the work was done.
+AGLedger records what was notarized and what verdict closed it out.
+It does not inspect deliverable content and does not judge how well the work was done.

 Not an orchestration framework.
 No graph DSL, no node runtime, no checkpointing.
 Your orchestrator stays.
 AGLedger notarizes the work it produces.